 Across the whole school, there are four key historical learning intentions that the children will explore over the course of their education at All Saints’:

-As they develop these skills in a range of contexts, so too will they develop the ability to be independent learners, using the key historical skills they have gained to analyse, question and compare sources of evidence to form their own judgments about the past.
+As they develop these skills in a range of contexts, so too will they develop the ability to be independent learners, using the key historical skills they have gained to analyse, question and compare sources of evidence to form their own judgements about the past.

 At the end of each unit we have the opportunity for pupil voice to be heard; each class will choose a theme to do with their topic that they haven’t yet covered but are intrigued to learn more about, be it the celebrations and festivals, battles or culinary delights!
 This sharing of their learning will help to foster an enthusiasm and sense of curiosity about the past, encouraging the children in their first steps towards being life-long learners.